What is Material Removal Rate (MRR)?

 You’ve chosen a tool, hopefully using the Golden Rule.
 You are ready to hog the heck out of that part, right?

 Not quite.
-Next up is optimizing depth of cut and width of cut (Stepover).
-These are two of your most powerful variables, yet many CNC’ers will set them purely by rules of thumb.
+Next up is optimizing depth of cut (axial depth of cut) and width of cut (Stepover or radial depth of cut).
+These are two of your most powerful variables to achieve higher mrr, yet many CNC’ers will set them purely by rules of thumb.
 That’s a big mistake in the overall scheme of things.

 Please check it out.

-Determining the Ideal Feed Rate and Cutting Speed for MRR
+Determining the Ideal Feed Rate and Cutting Speed for Material Removal Rate

 By now you’re ready to figure out the Feeds and Speeds for your tool given the optimal combination of Depth of Cut and Stepover.
 Once again, we have created software that can solve this problem for you.
 It’s called G-Wizard Calculator, and you can get a free trial just by signing up.